ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In a production scenario, you will want to open only the minimum number of ports for your devices to communicate.
 If you are using MQTT, then only open port 8883 for inbound communications.
 Opening additional ports will introduce addition security attack vectors that attackers could take exploit.
 It is a security best practice to only open the minimum number of ports necessary for your solution.

-In this exercise, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
+In this task, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
 The necessary ports for MQTT, AMQP, and HTTPS communications need to be opened so the downstream IoT device(s) can communicate with the gateway.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-1. On your Azure dashboard, locate the **rg-az220vm** resource group tile.
+1. On your Azure dashboard, locate the **@lab.CloudResourceGroup(ResourceGroup1).Namevm** resource group tile.

     Notice that your resource group tile includes a link to the associated Network security group.

-1. On the **rg-az220vm** resource group tile, click **vm-az220-training-gw0001-{your-id}-nsg**.
+1. On the **@lab.CloudResourceGroup(ResourceGroup1).Namevm** resource group tile, click **nsg-vm-az220-training-gw0001-{your-id}**.

 1. On the **Network security group** blade, on the left-side menu under **Settings**, click **Inbound security rules**.

 1. At the top of the **Inbound security rules** pane, click **Add**.

-1. On the **Add inbound security rule** pane, under **Destination port ranges**, change the value to **8883**
+1. On the **Add inbound security rule** pane, ensure **Source** is set to **Any**.

+    This allows traffic from any source - in production you may wish to limit this to specific addresses, etc.

+1. Under **Destination**, ensure **Destination** is set to **Any**.

+    This ensures outgoing traffic can be routed to any location.
+In production you may wish to limit the addresses.

+1. Under **Destination port ranges**, change the value to **8883**.

+    This is the port for the MQTT protocol.

 1. Under **Protocol**, click **TCP**.

+    MQTT uses TCP.

+1. Under **Action**, ensure **Allow** is selected.

+    As this rule is intended to allow outgoing traffic, **Allow** is selected.

+1. Under **Priority**, a default value is supplied - in most cases this will be **1010** - it **must** be unique.

+    Rules are processed in priority order; the lower the number, the higher the priority.
+We recommend leaving gaps between rules - 100, 200, 300, etc. - so that it's easier to add new rules without having to edit existing rules.

 1. Under **Name**, change the value to **MQTT**